mrutkows/ow-kn-demo/api.md

 As we can begin to tell, as the number of API endpoints increases, documenting and managing them becomes increasingly difficult.
 One solution to this to use the [OpenAPI Specification](https://swagger.io/specification/).
 This has a plethora of tools around for documenting, creating stub projects, etc in a variety of languages.
 And it is supported by IBM Cloud Functions!

 {% hint style="info" %}
-You may pass in OpenAPI JSOM documents on API create...
+You may create all your APIs with a single OpenAPI JSON documents on the `create` command...
 {% endhint %}